JorgePe/mindstorms-vll/README.md

 In ev3dev just run the 'vll-ev3led.py' script, it sends VLL commands through the LEFT LED.

+## 3. USB FTDI adapter in bitbang mode and a LED (works with ev3dev, linux laptop and Raspberry Pi, probably also with Windows and OSX)

+Get an USB FTDI adapter like the Sparkfun FT232R Breakout Board and connect a LED and a resistor between GND and TXD, then use the 'vllftdi.py' script.
+You need to cread a udev rule or run your script as root / with sudo.

 Still to document:
-3. USB FTDI adapter in bitbang mode and a LED (works with ev3dev, linux laptop and Raspberry Pi, probably also with Windows and OSX)

 4. Arduino (NodeMCU) and a LED connected to a GPIO pin